 Encounter the beauty of mathematical discovery and the power of mathematics to describe the world.

-In the mathematics department, you will be nurtured within a supportive community of scholars as you develop:
+In the mathematics and statistics department, you will be nurtured within a supportive community of scholars as you develop:

 - Critical thinking skills

 - Quantitative and logical reasoning ability

 Our diverse student population includes mathematics majors, future educators and majors from other disciplines, and our program of study is relevant, challenging and experiential.

 Our majors learn mathematics both in breadth and in depth, and are well-prepared for graduate school, teaching or the workplace.
 Students pursuing a major in mathematics can choose from one of the following major programs: